ikding/python_code_quality_for_ds/slideshow.md

 ---
 ### Code review: PR reviewers

-* Check correctness, functionality, testing coverage, style guide rules, and readibility, then offer constructive feedback
+* Check correctness, functionality, testing coverage, style guide rules, and readability, then offer constructive feedback
 * Cite rules and explain your reasoning behind each recommendation
 * You shouldn't rush through a code review, but you should do it promptly
 * GitHub allow you to register your final judgement